 Choreography: Lauren Jonas and the Diablo Ballet Dancers

 From the award-winning filmmaker that brought you Libera, Aterna XXI and We Divine, Walter Yamazaki is creating a a new World Premiere short film to celebrate the company’s 24th Anniversary.
-In collaboration with composer Justin Levitt, this film is not to be missed.
+In collaboration with a commissioned score by Justin Levitt, this film is not to be missed.

 Music: Gabriel Fauré Élégie